MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 **Description**
 The report time contains too many custom dates.

-The *Details* element of the *OperationError* object contains the maximum number of custom dates.
+Please refer to the *Details* element of the *OperationError* for information about the maximum number of custom dates.

 ***